walterfreeman/ast101/paper1.md

 For example, the **Gregorian calendar**, the calendar we use, has the following properties:

 * The smallest unit of time on the calendar is the *solar day*, judged by the motion of the Sun in the sky
 * We also have the *month* and the *week*, which are based on the Moon.
-The month is an approximation (but is not exact!) of how long it takes the Moon to cycle through its phases; the week is an approximation (better, but still not exact) of the amount of time it takes the moon to make a quarter-phase.
+The month is an approximation (but is not exact!) of how long it takes the Moon to cycle through its phases; the week is an approximation (not exact) of the amount of time it takes the moon to make a quarter-phase.
-* The week is partially based on the Judeo-Christian religious tradition, which indicates that we should work and rest in seven-day cycles.
+* The week is partially based on the Judeo-Christian religious tradition, which asks people to work and rest in seven-day cycles.
-* The year is the solar year, based on the solstices and equinoxes.
+* The year is the seasonal (tropical) year, based on the solstices and equinoxes.
 * These things don't quite line up.
-There isn't an integer number of solar days in a solar year, so we need leap years.
+There isn't an integer number of solar days in a seasonal year, so we need leap years.
 There isn't an integer number of lunar cycles in a solar cycle, so our months are not exact.
 Finally, a lunar month isn't exactly 28 solar days, so the week is not quite one-quarter of a lunar cycle.
 * We give a great deal of precedence to the cycles of the Sun, reckoning dates only by their distance from the solstices and equinoxes, and do not really care about the cycles of the Moon that much.
 That is, a holiday falling on December 25 will reliably occur 3-4 day after the Winter Solstice.
 There is no attempt to make the lunar cycles line up with the solar ones.